310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% bubble Midori smile %}
 Everyone’s been getting better and stronger, you’ve just been pretending not to see it.

-...But there’s apparently an actual reason why she managed to finish these so quickly.
+…But there’s apparently an actual reason why she managed to finish these so quickly.

 {% endbubble %}
 {% bubble Chiaki %}